-The Oculus Quest is what prospective virtual reality fans likely envisioned when the technology was in its infancy – a headset that can be used on its own nearly anywhere, complete with tracking that doesn’t need outside cameras and touch-sensitive controllers.
-Though it lacks the raw power of its predecessors, the Oculus Rift and HTC’s Vive headsets, the Quest more than makes up for it with its convenience.
+The Oculus Quest is what prospective virtual reality fans likely envisioned when the technology was in its infancy — an all-in-one device that can be used on its own nearly anywhere, complete with hand tracking and touch controllers.
+Though it lacks the raw power of its rivals, the Oculus Rift and HTC’s Vive headsets, the Quest more than makes up for it with its convenience.
 It’s also capable of playing some of the best VR games on the market.
-With a rapidly growing and plenty of titles already available, here are some of the best VR experiences the Oculus Quest currently has to offer.
+Here are some of the best VR experiences the Oculus Quest currently has to offer.

 Rhythm and Fitness